ChrisPolykarpou/terraform-ansible/README.md

 # Infrastructure Pipelines
 A way of using terraform and ansible together in a fully automated IaC way using Github-Actions.
-This allows scaling up and down, building and destroying Kubernetes Clusters.
+This allows scaling up and down, upgrading, building and destroying Kubernetes Clusters.

 I am using Hetzner Cloud but you can switch to any provider you like by modifying the terraform code.
 Another possibility is writing terraform code for different cloud-providers in order to remain as cloud-agnostic as possible